 In Year 6, we have had a very busy October!

-Towards the end of October, Y6 have been involved in the STAR project.
+During Mid October, Y6 have been involved in the STAR project.
 A Youth Engagement Officer from West Mercia Police delivered the project.
-The learning focused upon: drugs awareness, identifying our personal strengths to help build self esteem, definitions of what a drug is and awareness of legal and illegal drugs, the negative impacts of drinking too much alcohol, how tobacco affects a young person’s body and, finally, being assertive and learning how to say NO in difficult situations.
-We have two final sessions when we return after October half term and will have lots of photos to share with you.
+The learning focused upon: Drugs awareness, Identifying our personal strengths to help build self esteem, Definitions of what a drug is and awareness of legal and illegal drugs, Negative impact of drinking too much alcohol, How tobacco affects a young person’s body and Being assertive and learning how to say NO in difficult situations

 Don’t forget to keep up with all our news and messages on Dojo!